castoldi/mc-employee-api/README.md

 # mc-employee-api

 ## Overview
-The API was built using Spring 3.1.0 with Java 17.
+The API was built using Spring Boot 3.1.0 with Java 17.

 Users of this application should be able to: